darmuh/OpenLib/OpenLib/Wiki/CoreMethods/AddingThings - Copy.md

 	- clearText is set to true so existing text will be removed from the terminal
 	- There will need to be a corresponding `static string RandomSuit() method` to return the displayText from the command and any additional logic
  - For more complicated examples, I suggest looking through the darmuhsTerminalStuff github.

+### AddKeywordToExistingNode
+ - Easiest way to add an additional keyword to an already existing TerminalNode
+ - `AddKeywordToExistingNode(string keyWord, TerminalNode existingNode, bool addToList = false)`
+	- Requires a TerminalNode given as the parameter.
+	- bool addToList determines whether or not the new keyword is registered to the library for deletion at lobby close.
+I recommend setting this to true.
+	- Return type is Void

+### AddToExistingNodeText
+ - Easy way to add text to an already existing TerminalNode
+ - `AddToExistingNodeText(string textToAdd, ref TerminalNode existingNode)`
+	- Requires a TerminalNode given as a parameter, will modify this node to add your new text to the end of it.
+	- This method is used for adding commands to the OtherCommands TerminalNode, for example.
+	- Return type is Void

+### CreateDummyNode
+ - Useful when you need to reference a blank TerminalNode
+ - `CreateDummyNode(string nodeName, bool clearPrevious, string displayText)`
+ - Return type is TerminalNode

+### Other accessible methods that you may end up using as standalones
+ - `AddStoreCommand(string nodeName, string storeName, ref TerminalKeyword keyword, ref TerminalNode node, int price, Func<string> ConfirmAction, Func<string> DenyAction, string confirmText, string denyText, MainListing mainListing, bool alwaysInStock, int maxStock, out CompatibleNoun confirm, out CompatibleNoun deny)`
+	- This requires a TerminalKeyword and TerminalNode to reference.
+Used by the other command adding methods when commandType is 2
+ - `AddConfirm(string nodeName, int price, Func<string> ConfirmAction, Func<string> DenyAction, string confirmText, string denyText, Dictionary<TerminalNode, Func<string>> nodeListing, out CompatibleNoun confirm, out CompatibleNoun deny)`
+	- Return Type is void, with two out parameters for the confirm and deny CompatibleNouns.
+	- This method is usually only used in conjunction with the other methods that add commands to the terminal and require confirmation
+ - `AddToBuyWord(ref TerminalKeyword buyKeyword, ref TerminalKeyword terminalKeyword, UnlockableItem item)`
+	- Usually used by the AddStoreCommand method.
+	- You will need to provide both the "buy" TerminalKeyword and your item's TerminalKeyword in parameters
+ - `AddUnlockable(string storeName, TerminalNode node, bool alwaysInStock, int maxStock)`
+	- This will add a faux UnlockableItem for use with the Terminal Store (not for real unlockables)
+	- Make sure you are not using an already existing unlockableitem's name as it will be replaced by yours otherwise

+### Overloads and other methods that are part of larger systems in this mod
+ - `CreateNode(ManagedConfig managedBool, string keyWord, MainListing yourModListing)`
+	- This is called at Terminal Awake in the CommandRegistry.AddCommandKeyword method.
+	- You will almost never need to call this method directly if you are using ManagedConfig to create your terminal commands.
+ - `AddConfirm(string nodeName, ManagedConfig managedBool, out CompatibleNoun confirm, out CompatibleNoun deny)`
+	- You will likely never need to call this method directly if you are using ManagedConfig to create your terminal commands.
+ - `AddStoreCommand(string nodeName, ref TerminalKeyword keyword, ManagedConfig managedBool, MainListing mainListing, out CompatibleNoun confirm, out CompatibleNoun deny)`
+	- You will likely never need to call this method directly if you are using ManagedConfig to create your terminal commands.
+ - `AddNodeManual(string nodeName, ConfigEntry<string> stringValue, Func<string> commandAction, bool clearText, int CommandType, MainListing yourModListing, List<ManagedConfig> managedBools, string category = "", string description = "", int price = 0, Func<string> ConfirmAction = null, Func<string> DenyAction = null, string confirmText = "", string denyText = "", bool alwaysInStock = false, int maxStock = 1, string storeName = "", bool reuseFunc = false, string itemList = "")`
+	- This is useful for keywords you dont want to define at Terminal Awake but do have tied to config options.
+	- The stringValue config option can have multiple keywords in it separated by semi-colons ";" to assign multiple keywords to the same TerminalNode.
+	- Example from darmuhsTerminalStuff:
+		- `AddNodeManual("Use Teleporter", ConfigSettings.tpKeywords, ShipControls.RegularTeleporterCommand, true, 0, defaultListing, defaultManaged, "CONTROLS", "Activate the Teleporter.
+Type a crewmate's name after the command to target them");`